maybebyte/anthesis/dns-sinkhole.md

 ## Automation

-Create `/etc/sysadm` and move `genblock` and a list of blocklist URLs there (a different directory is fine, too.
+Create `/etc/sysadm` and move `genblock` and a list of blocklist URLs there (a different directory works fine, too.
 This is just what I use).

     # mkdir -m 700 /etc/sysadm
     # mv genblock /etc/sysadm/